CopperEagle/SmartFileLibrary/README.md

 ## TODOs
-- Tests
+- Tests.
+- Add remote database support.
-- Give user direct access to the UseCase table, which is pretty useful...
+- Give user direct access to the UseCase table, which is pretty useful.
 - Make it crossplatform by removing the pdfinfo dependency and using a Python library instead.
 - Use freely available PDF analyzing LLMs for more robust and informative output.
-- Webinterface to actually use the DB
+- Webinterface to actually use the DB.